Policies and Procedures

 What will Planday do with my Personal Data?

-Planday limits the personal data collected and processed for the following purposes:
+Planday limits the personal data collected and processed for the following purposes, namely to:

-Planday may also process your personal data in the following situations:
+Planday may also process your personal data in the following rare situations:

 - where it is necessary to protect your (or someone else’s) vital interests;

-- where it is necessary for us to defend, prosecute or make a claim against you, us or a third party; and
+- where it is necessary for Us to defend, prosecute or make a claim against you, Us or a

 - in the case of Sensitive Information, where you have made the information public.